-To me, this is the zone that sellers are overpowering bullish momentum at and within the context of the current downtrend, this is also an area where the dollar would be expected to move back lower from.
-The challenge with the bearish outlook however, comes from the fact that the daily time frame is behaving like a distribution range – despite lower lows.
+To me, this is the zone where sellers are overpowering bullish momentum, and within the context of the current downtrend, this is also an area where the dollar would be expected to move back lower from.
+The challenge with the bearish outlook, however, comes from the fact that the daily time frame is behaving like a distribution range – despite lower lows.

 Today’s dollar price action has attracted buyers above the 77.00 level which has in turn put pressure on the EUR/USD which had been bouncing off the support of the 34EMA Wave on the daily time frame.